-All FSCs should see the uniform capitalization rules of section 263A discussed in the instructions for Schedule G. See those instructions before completing Schedules A and F.
+All FSCs should see the uniform capitalization rules of section 263A discussed in the instructions for Schedule G on page 12.
+See those instructions before completing Schedules A and F.

 Line 4.
 Additional section 263A costs.
 An entry is required on this line only for FSCs that have elected a simplified method of accounting.